 Sonya Renee Taylor is an award-winning American performance poet, activist and educator.
 A former US National and international poetry slam champion, her poem “Women Deserve Better” delivers a blistering, personal argument against the “pro-life” movement in America.

 “It Shouldn’t Be This Hard” by Eva O’Connor

 Eva O’Connor is an Irish writer and performer based in London.
-Her plays have won multiple awards and she’s written and performed pieces for the Edinburgh, Dublin and Brighton fringes.
-In “It Shouldn’t Be This Hard” Eva shares the difficulties of travelling to England for an abortion, before the 8th amendment was repealed, through one person’s journey.
+Her plays have won multiple awards and she has written and performed pieces for the Edinburgh, Dublin and Brighton fringes.
+In “It Shouldn’t Be This Hard” Eva shares the difficulties of travelling to England for an abortion, before the 8th Amendment was repealed, through one person’s journey.

 “What to Do When a Politician Tries to Fall into Your Vagina Feet First” by Theresa Davis